How do I set typical firing counts on a rail?¶

 - Counts are integers.

 minMUST be<= max(W1a) — equal endpoints are fine ([1, 1]= "exactly one per period").
-Both MUST be>= 0(W1b) — zero is allowed (a rail that some periods doesn't fire at all). - The field is forbidden on rails with
+Both MUST be>= 0(W1b) — zero is allowed (a rail that some periods doesn't fire at all). - The field is FORBIDDEN on rails with

 aggregating: true(W1c).
 An aggregating rail'scadencealready governs how often it fires; set the count band on the child rails it bundles instead.